-Unregistered Military and Pro Bono Attorneys may gain access to this site by clicking the "Join this Area" link at the left.
-Upon approval, you will be able to use all site resources, including the case management system.
+Unregistered Military and Pro Bono Attorneys may gain site access by clicking "Join this Area" at the left.
+Upon approval, you can use all site resources, including the case management system.

 The ABA Military Pro Bono Project accepts case referrals from military attorneys on behalf of junior-enlisted, active-duty military personnel and their families with civil legal problems, and it places these cases with pro bono attorneys where the legal assistance is needed.
-The Project is also the platform for Operation Stand-By, through which military attorneys may seek attorney-to-attorney advice to further assist their servicemember clients.
+The Project is also the platform for Operation Stand-By, through which military attorneys may seek attorney-to-attorney guidance.

 Military Legal Assistance Attorneys

 Military attorneys can register to further help their servicemember clients by:

 - Referring Cases for Pro Bono Legal Assistance

 - Using Operation Stand-By

 Contact civilian attorneys registered with Operation Stand-By with legal questions relating to their geographic areas and substantive areas of expertise for attorney-to-attorney advice, so you can further assist your servicemember clients.
 Learn more.

 The ABA Military Pro Bono Project offers attorneys two ways to help military families:

 - Providing Pro Bono Legal Representation to Military Members